Turmeric vs Salicylic Acid: Which Is Better for Acne?

 Step 1: Turmeric Cleanser

 Start with a turmeric-based cleanser.
-This gently removes overnight oil while delivering anti-inflammatory benefits.
+This gently removes overnight oil while delivering soothing benefits.
 Leave on 60-90 seconds before rinsing.

 Step 2: Moisturizer + SPF